From August 2025 you can apply as a domestic student for entry to Adelaide University in 2026.

 The Bachelor of Biomedical and Health Sciences is a dynamic three-year program that dives into human biology, health and disease.
 Teaching across the health and medical science disciplines, it gives you the essential skills and knowledge to succeed in the evolving health landscape.

+Throughout your studies, you'll build key skills in communication, teamwork, problem-solving and time management.
+You'll also have the opportunity to choose up to two majors and complete a capstone research project, preparing you for a range of career paths in health.
 Broaden your expertise with elective courses from across the health and biomedical spectrum, or opt for a second major.
-One of the highlights of this degree is its flexibility, allowing you to tailor the course to your interests.
+This flexibility is a highlight of the Bachelor of Biomedical and Health Sciences, allowing you to tailor your degree to your interests.
 And there's no need to decide immediately – you'll have ample time to explore and see what excites you.

 Build lab skills and apply molecular and cellular biology techniques in up to 100 hours of practical classes across your second and third years.
 In your final year, you'll also complete a Work Integrated Learning placement – providing hands-on experience in professional or research settings.